High-Performance Simulations of Higher Representations of Wilson Fermions: Implementation

 This setup benefits both CPU and GPU implementations.
 On CPUs, it increases intra-node communication and optimizes shared memory or bus communication.
 On GPUs, where supported, it maximizes the use of direct GPU intra-node interconnections, further enhancing performance.

 This is illustrated in Fig.~\ref{fig:mpisubblocking}.
+The figure shows \textit{cores} (CPUs or GPUs) as circles and \textit{nodes} as the blocks surrounding the circles.
+The communications are displayed as arrows between the cores.
+If they are blue, the communications are between cores belonging to the same node, while the black ones require communications between different nodes.
+The communications within the node are generally substantially faster than those between nodes.
+At the same time, each core communicates only with a few of its neighbors, not with all other cores.
+As a result, the cores can be arranged on the different nodes such that the time spent on communications is minimal.

-Here, the default row-major indexing of the MPI processes results in three out of 13 communications being inside the node.
-When blocking the MPI processes, there are instead four out of 12 communications inside the node.
+An example of a speed-up due to the topological arrangement that is not immediately obvious is displayed in Fig.~\ref{fig:mpisubblocking}.
+On the left-hand side, the default row-major indexing of the MPI processes results in three out of 13 communications of each node being inside the node.
+When blocking the MPI processes, there are four out of 12 communications that occur within the node.
 This can achieve a speed-up in the Dirac operator, provided that the communications are not completely masked by computations in both cases.